lewagon/dotfiles/04-Front-End/02-CSS-components/04-Airbnb-homepage/README.md

 ## Build a flexbox grid of cards

-We have one card in our page..
+We only have one card in our page..
 A bit sad no?
-What about having three cards next to each other?
-Let's build a simple flexbox grid for that.
+What if we had three cards next to each other?
+Let's build a simple flexbox grid.
 Here's the HTML:

 ```html
 <div class="container">